subtopic 2.2: Energy and biomass in ecosystems

 - Compare and contrast ecological efficiency in a terrestrial ecosystem with that in an aquatic ecosystem,

-Calculating Ecological Efficiency
+Implications of Ecological Efficiency

 To calculate ecological efficiency, you need data on the energy received by one trophic level and the energy transferred to the next.
 Here’s an example calculation:

-Calculating Ecological Efficiency
+Implications of Ecological Efficiency

 To calculate ecological efficiency, you need data on the energy received by one trophic level and the energy transferred to the next.
 Here’s an example calculation: